• Skip to primary navigation

 Caramel Apple Cupcakes With Fresh Apples

-• lemon cake with pineapple filling thumbnail picture.
+• Thumbnail of lemon cake with pineapple filling.

 Lemon Cake With Pineapple Filling

-This rustic peach galette is a simple and delicious dessert that's perfect for showcasing the sweetness of fresh peaches.
-This galette is easy to make and requires only a handful of ingredients, making it a great option for a quick and impressive dessert.
+This healthy peach galette is a simple and delicious dessert perfect for showcasing the sweetness of fresh peaches.
+This galette requires only a handful of ingredients.
 Serve it warm with a scoop of vanilla ice cream or a dollop of whipped cream!

 Servings 12 Servings